The Bondi universe: Can negative mass drive the cosmological expansion?: Simulations of cosmic acceleration

 In Fig. \ref{fig:phasespace201}, we show the density and phase-space plots for a system that is initially strongly coupled [$\sigma_{V}(0) =10$].
 We note that structure formation occurs slightly earlier here.
 The accumulation of clusters near the edges of the system is also observed earlier than in the preceding case, around $t \approx 10^3$, followed by mass redistribution throughout the entire domain.
 At late times, the phase-space slope reaches the value $Ht = \alpha \approx 2$, as in the initially weakly coupled case of Fig. \ref{fig:phasespace204}.

-Finally, in a short movie presented in the Supplemental Material \footnote{See Supplemental Material, section II, for a video of the particle evolutions in the phase space, illustrating the formation of Bondi pairs}, we show the phase-space dynamics for a relatively small system ($L=N =500$), which makes it easier to follow individual particles.
+Finally, in a short movie presented in the Appendix \ref{app:movie}, we show the phase-space dynamics for a relatively small system ($L=N =500$), which makes it easier to follow individual particles.
 The movie shows the emergence of stable Bondi pairs that accelerate uniformly.
 Occasionally, one pair changes its ``polarity", i.e., the relative positions of the positive and negative masses, and therefore reverses its direction of acceleration.
 The simulation stops when no more particle crossings are observed.
 From that time on, the system evolves as a gas of independent Bondi pairs, each moving with constant acceleration in either direction.